Actis: A Strictly Local Union-Find Decoder: Introduction

 \section{Introduction}

 In the fault-tolerant era of quantum computing, the quantum hardware must be supported by classical decoders that infer the nature of errors `on the fly' from measurements.
 It is challenging to find decoder implementations that are sufficiently fast, compact, and (ideally) with low power requirements.
 We focus on decoders for the \emph{surface code} \cite{Dennis2002,Fowler2012a,Litinski2019}: one of the most promising error-correcting codes needed for fault tolerance due to its simplicity.
-Many decoders have been developed such as \emph{minimum-weight perfect matching} (MWPM) \cite{Edmonds1965,Fowler2012}, \emph{renormalisation group} \cite{Duclos-Cianci2010,Duclos-Cianci2010a}, \emph{Markov chain Monte Carlo} \cite{Wootton2012}, and various using \emph{belief propagation} \cite{Criger2018,Higgott2022b,Higgott2022,Kuo2022} and \emph{neural networks} \cite{Sheth2020,Overwater2022}.
-A recent development is the \emph{hierarchical decoder} \cite{Delfosse2020a,Meinerz2022,Ravi2022,Smith2023} in which a simple, partially capable decoder handles most of the decoding, sending the trickier problems to a more complex decoder.
+Many decoders have been developed such as \emph{minimum-weight perfect matching} (MWPM) \cite{Edmonds1965,Fowler2012}, \emph{renormalisation group} \cite{Duclos-Cianci2010,Duclos-Cianci2010a}, \emph{Markov chain Monte Carlo} \cite{Wootton2012}, and various using \emph{belief propagation} \cite{Criger2018,Higgott2023b,Higgott2023a,Kuo2022}, \emph{neural networks} \cite{Sheth2020,Overwater2022}, or a \emph{hierarchical design} \cite{Delfosse2020a,Meinerz2022,Ravi2023_quantum_bibstyle,Smith2023}.

-One simple and fast but fully capable decoder is the Union--Find decoder (UF) designed by Delfosse et al. \cite{Delfosse2020,Delfosse2021}.
+One simple and fast decoder is the Union--Find decoder (UF) designed by Delfosse et al.~\cite{Delfosse2020,Delfosse2021}.
 It has a relatively high accuracy and a mean runtime slightly higher than cubic in $d$ \cite[\S2.3]{Liyanage2023}.
-Liyanage et al. \cite{Liyanage2023} recently proposed \emph{Helios}, the FPGA implementation of an almost-local version of UF whose output is identical to that of original UF.
+Liyanage et al.~\cite{Liyanage2023} recently proposed \emph{Helios}, the FPGA (field-programmable gate array) implementation of an almost-local version of UF.
 By \emph{local} we mean runnable on a grid of identical nodes (classical processors), each communicating only with their nearest neighbours.
-Helios is local save for an additional controller which communicates with each node directly.
 They report an improved mean runtime: sublinear in $d$.